Beyond-Better/bb/bui/BUI_INSTRUCTIONS.md

 1. The `generateConversationId` function is imported from `shared/conversationManagement.ts`.
 This import should not be changed without explicit instruction.
-2. The `startDir` (current working directory) is crucial for the BBai system and must be sent with each message.
+2. The `projectId` is crucial for the BB system and must be sent with each message.
 3. A greeting message is sent automatically when the WebSocket connection is established.
-4. The default `startDir` is set to `/Users/cng/working/bbai/`.
+4. The default `startDir` is set to `~/bb/`.
-5. The WebSocket server is expected to be running on `localhost:3000`.
+5. The WebSocket server is expected to be running on `localhost:3162`.

 ## WebSocket Implementation

 - The WebSocket connection is established using the browser's native WebSocket API.
-- The connection URL is constructed using `localhost:3000` as the host and the generated conversation ID.
+- The connection URL is constructed using `localhost:3162` as the host and the generated conversation ID.
 - Reconnection attempts use exponential backoff with jitter to avoid overwhelming the server.